Why Healthcare Advocacy Is Important

 Key Skills of Healthcare Advocates

-Regardless of their focus area, all healthcare advocates should possess the following skills:
+Regardless of their focus area, anyone interested in healthcare advocacy should possess the following skills:

 Communication Skills

-At the foundation of advocacy lies communication.
+The importance of exceptional communication in health care cannot be understated.
 Advocates must effectively communicate with patients and their families, healthcare providers, and insurance company representatives.
 They need to break down the complexities of the healthcare system, diagnoses, treatment plans, and insurance policies into simple terms for patients.
 They also need to speak persuasively and assertively when negotiating insurance claims on a patient’s behalf.

 Empathy

 Advocates work with people who are often dealing with tough situations.
 Their clients may be confronting pain, crises, and confusion.
-Patient advocates need to listen and show empathy, as well as offer emotional support when appropriate.
+Effective healthcare advocates can consider the issues from their clients’ perspectives and empathize with their pain points.
+They also offer emotional support when appropriate.

 Organizational Skills